-We test both fasting blood glucose and hemoglobin A1c (HbA1c) to provide a more rigorous view of your blood sugar levels—blood glucose provides a short-term measure, while HbA1c paints a picture of your average blood glucose over a longer period of time.
-The combination of both is often used to obtain a more comprehensive view of your blood sugar.
-For a complete breakdown between the two, read this blog.
+We test fasting blood glucose, fasting insulin, and hemoglobin A1c (HbA1c) to provide a rigorous view of your blood sugar levels.
+Blood glucose provides a short-term measure, while HbA1c paints a picture of your average blood glucose over a longer period of time.
+Fasting insulin helps to understand your insulin resistance or insulin sensitivity, which are crucial factors in assessing your body's ability to regulate blood sugar levels effectively.
+The combination of all three is often used to obtain a more comprehensive view of your blood sugar.

 We measure total cholesterol, as well as its subtypes, LDL ("bad") cholesterol and HDL ("good") cholesterol.
 When combined with triglycerides—the main type of fat circulating in your bloodstream—we can see a more complete picture of your heart health.
 Read about how these three adults improved their health health using InsideTracker here.